 Hello, readers!
 Don’t be shy – as the song says, come and knock on our door!
 Another visitor’s more than welcome since, of course, three’s company.
 That’s one of the biggest principles behind the beloved situational sitcom Three’s Company.
 Remarkably, the show managed to perfectly utilize slapstick to stand out.
 Thanks to the stellar cast, Three’s Company helped make this a lasting tool in sitcoms no matter how ridiculous.
 So, let’s catch up with the old residents of Apartment 201 today!

 Suspicious landlords, deceptive tenants, and reliable buddies made up this sitcom‘s colorful cast.
-With some changes over the seasons, the show had a lot of dynamics to work with.
+With some changes over the seasons, Three’s Company had a lot of dynamics to work with.
 Behind the scenes, some tension brewed, but it all helped at least start paving the way for big things to come.

 John Ritter (Jack Tripper)